-We received \$235.2 million of proceeds, net of offering costs, from our IPO in April 2021.
+During the year ended December 31, 2021, we received \$235.2 million of proceeds, net of offering costs, from our IPO in April 2021.
 A portion of these proceeds, totaling \$54.2 million, were subsequently used to purchase an aggregate of 4,455,384 shares of our common stock.
-We also repaid the outstanding balance on our revolving line of credit with Western Alliance Bank during 2021, totaling \$1.0 million, after which this facility was closed and a new facility was entered into with various lenders, including Barclays Bank (see "Revolving line of credit" below).
+We also repaid the outstanding balance on our revolving line of credit with Western Alliance Bank during 2021, totaling \$1.0 million, after which this facility was closed and a new facility was entered into with various lenders, including Barclays Bank (see "Revolving credit facility" below).
 We also received cash from the exercise of stock options during 2021.

-During 2020, we received \$28.9 million of proceeds from issuance of our common stock and repaid the outstanding balance on certain private placement promissory notes totaling \$7.0 million.
+During the year ended December 31, 2020, we received \$28.9 million of proceeds from issuance of our common stock, net of offering costs, and repaid the outstanding balance on certain private placement promissory notes totaling \$7.0 million.
 We also received a PPP loan pursuant to the CARES Act in the amount of \$0.8 million in 2020.